 In our search for the ideal therapeutic target, TransCode's founders identified microRNA-10b as critical for the survival of these cells.
 Our lead candidate is designed to enter these tumor cells and inhibit miR-10b.
-Without the high level of expression of miR-10b, these cells, stripped out of their natural microenvironment, do not have the adaptive mechanism they need in order to survive, so they simply die.
+Without the high level of expression of miR-10b, these cells, stripped out of their natural microenvironment, do not have the adaptive mechanism they need in order to survive.
+So, they simply die.
+The choice of microRNA-10b as a target is further supported by its potentially broad relevance to cancer.
+To date, more than 200 studies have demonstrated the link between miR-10b and cancer encompassing at least 18 cancer types, including breast, pancreatic, lung, colorectal, gastric, bladder, ovarian, hepatocellular cancer, glioblastoma and others.
+These studies provide evidence of the critical role played by miR-10b in metastasis and suggest that the described approach can be broadly applicable to multiple tumor types known to be metastatic.